The Secret to Pelvic Stability? Your Booty!

-More often than not, Glut Med and Min tend to be somewhat over-looked; but these hidden warriors have power that extends far beyond mere aesthetics, as they hold the secret key to pelvic stability!
+More often than not, Glut Med and Min tend to be somewhat over-looked; but these hidden warriors have a power that extends far beyond mere aesthetics, as they hold the secret key to pelvic stability!

 Functionally this pair is responsible for stabilizing your pelvis during the single leg stance phase of walking, which accounts for more than 70% of the gait cycle!
-When strong and working properly; they provide a stable pelvis which helps to correctly transmit force through your lower limbs, to your pelvis and into your spine while walking.
+When strong and working properly; they provide a stable pelvis which helps to correctly transmit force through your lower limbs, to your pelvis, and into your spine while walking.
 This force is substantial considering that during the single leg stance phase your entire body weight is being supported by one leg!

 Conversely, weak Glut Meds and Mins translate into what we call “The Sexy Walk”, as your pelvis dips and rises with each step you take.
-While this may be desirable when walking the catwalk or attempting to attract the attention of a possible mate, it is most certainly not a healthy movement pattern for you pelvis and your spine!
+While this may be desirable when walking the catwalk or attempting to attract the attention of a possible mate, it is most certainly not a healthy movement pattern for your pelvis and your spine!

-Furthermore, as walking speed increases, double leg support time during the gait cycle is reduced, and eventually eliminated completely as you break into a run.
+Furthermore, as walking speed increases, double leg support time during the gait cycle is reduced and eventually eliminated completely as you break into a run.
 During running the cycle is comprised only of a single leg phase and an airborne phase, making it especially important to strengthen these muscles when involved in running sports.